tjko/brickpico/README.md

 ## Hardware
-Fanpico is Open Source Hardware, reference design is provided for the "08" model (8 outputs) and "16" model (16 outputs).
+BrickPico is Open Source Hardware, reference design is provided for the "08" model (8 outputs) and "16" model (16 outputs).

 Additional models with different combinations of fan outputs could be easily designed (takining into account limitations of Raspberry Pi Pico I/O limits).
 New and improved PCB models/designs are most welcome.